 The visitation programme is ideally suited to people over 70 who have little social contact or who feel alone and who would like to make a new friend.
 Currently the Visitation Service operates in Dublin and in the Dunboyne district.

 The service is confidential and free of charge.

 About our volunteers

 The role of the volunteer is to provide informal, social support and to form a trusting relationship with their older friend.
-The volunteer makes regular visits to their older friend at a time suitable to both.
-They will take the time to sit and listen and share a cup of team and life’s ups and downs or help you reconnect with your community like going out to lunch, a shopping trip, or a visit to a museum.
+Each volunteer makes regular visits to their older friend at a time suitable to both.
+They will take the time to sit and listen and share a cup of tea and life’s ups and downs or help you reconnect with your community in various ways – going out to lunch, a shopping trip, or a visit to a museum or a park.